vishalvermaCred/weather_app/README.md

 #### Request Body
 1. The request body should be in raw JSON format.
-2. It should include the following parameters: city (string): The name of the city for the location. latitude (number): The latitude coordinate of the location. (optional) longitude (number): The longitude coordinate of the location. (optional) state (string): The state or region of the location. (optional) country (string): The country of the location. (optional)
+2. It should include the following parameters:
+    I. city (string): The name of the city for the location.
+   II. latitude (number): The latitude coordinate of the location. (optional) III. longitude (number): The longitude coordinate of the location. (optional) IV. state (string): The state or region of the location. (optional)
+    V. country (string): The country of the location. (optional)
-3. For more accuracy provide state and country, if latitude and longitude are not available
+4. For more accuracy provide state and country, if latitude and longitude are not available

 #### Sample Body
 ```bash